 Check out the Library’s Research and Information Skills Moodle site to learn the skills you need to find and use the best sources of information for your assessment topics.

 Tip #3 – Lean on your support network

 Thinking about my own studies, I realise I’ve rarely needed a cup of tea and a chat like I did during the final weeks of term.
 In one of our first blog posts, we stressed the importance of your support network.
 It’s time to act on that advice.

 Go for a walk, study with a friend somewhere outside in the fresh air, make time to go to dinner, or simply pop over for a cuppa.
 Study is challenging.
 It’s OK to take some time out to recharge with friends and family.

 If you need to vent to a fellow student, don’t forget UCROO.
 Visit our #How2Uni group or another custom group and connect with others who can sympathize.
 Your fellow students are your greatest resource.

 And with all that, I’m out – I dare you to catch up with a friend this week, access a self-help resource, or give yourself a pep talk.

 You can do this!

-This blog was written by Ash ‘I’d rather be sleeping’ Truscott – CQUni alumnus and current Student Communications Assistant.
+This blog was written by Ash ‘I’d rather be sleeping’ Truscott – CQUni alumnus and current Student Communications Officer.